Crossroads: Change in Rural America

 For more information on this traveling exhibition, visit the Museum on Main Street website.

-Crossroads is made possible in Michigan by the Michigan Humanities Council.
+Crossroads is made possible in Michigan by the Michigan Humanities.
 Crossroads is part of Museum on Main Street, a collaboration between the Smithsonian Institution and state humanities councils across the country.
 Support for Museum on Main Street has been provided by the United States Congress.